Skip to content

 The Network ID is displayed in the Overview tab of your network instance.

-- If your service is accessible from the internet, create a public IP address.
+• If your service is accessible from the internet, create a public IP address.

-See: Creation of a public IP-Address. - Set up a target (the backend server) to which the Application Load Balancer forwards the incoming traffic.
+• Set up a target (the backend server) to which the Application Load Balancer forwards the incoming traffic.

 Note down the IP address of this target and the network port where the service is running.

-To display the port, you can use thenetstatcommand on Windows/Linux, orlsoforsson Linux.
+To display the port, you can use the netstat command on Windows/Linux, or lsof or ss on Linux.

-Section titled “Parameters to define”- Define the network port your Application Load Balancer should listen on.
+• Define the network port your Application Load Balancer should listen on.

-For HTTP traffic, which typically uses port 80, it is advisable to configure your Application Load Balancer to also use port 80. - Define names for your Application Load Balancer, network, target pool and targets.
+For HTTP traffic, which typically uses port 80, it is advisable to configure your Application Load Balancer to also use port 80.

 A DNS-like naming convention is enforced, allowing only lowercase letters, numbers and hyphens, with hyphens not permitted at the start or end of the name.